MECoban/wikipedia-scraper/README.md

 Wikipedia Scraper program saves "first_paragraphs" and "cleaned_paragraph".
 You will be able to see original and cleaned version of Wikipedia paragraph.

-### Supported Countries:
+## Supported Countries:

 Morocco (Ma), Belgium (Be), Frace (Fr), U.S.A (U.S), Russia (Ru)

-## Features

-* Retrieve a list of supported countries from the API.
-* Get information about leaders for each country.
-* Extract the first paragraph from the Wikipedia page of each leader.
-* Clean up unwanted patterns from the paragraphs using regular expressions.
-* Save the collected data into a JSON file.

-## Installation
+# Installation

 To install Wikipedia Scraper, follow these steps:

-Clone the repository to your machine.
+1 - Clone the repository to your machine.

 ```
 git clone https://github.com/MECoban/wikipedia-scraper.git
 ```
+2 - Go to the wikipedia-scraper directory
 ```
 cd LeaderScraper
 ```

-### Install dependencies
+## Install dependencies

 Before running the Wikipedia Scraper install the requirements file.
 For the requirements:

  ```
  pip install -r requirements.yml
 ```
-## Features
-LeaderScraper provides the following features:

-### How to Use
+# How to Use

 Run the main.py script using the command:
 ```
 python main.py